benlau/quickpromise/README.md

 ```

 The code above demonstrated how Promise component could be used in asynchronous workflow for QML application.
-The resolveWhen property accepts a boolean expression.
+The resolveWhen property accepts a boolean expression or another Promise object.
 Once the result of expression becomes truth, it will trigger the “onFulfilled” slot via queued Connection. *The slot will be executed for once only*.

+Remarks: The QML Promise component is not fully compliant with Promises/A+ specification.

 Feature List
 ------------